jMonkeyEngine/jmonkeyengine-website/content/showcase-tools/maud/index.md

 github_link: "https://github.com/stephengold/Maud"
 ---

-Maud is a focused editor for jMonkeyEngine 3D models.
+Maud is an editor for jMonkeyEngine 3D models.
 It gives developers a dedicated place to inspect and edit assets outside the game runtime, which is useful for asset verification, troubleshooting, and production workflows.